(208) 523-4433 info@wrightlawidaho.com

 For Idaho, an entity formed by filing with the Idaho secretary of state is a Reporting Company, meaning it is an entity that must be reported to FinCEN.
 This includes corporations, limited liability companies, limited partnerships, limited liability limited partnerships, and possibly even general partnerships.

+Significantly, there is no exception for small companies or even for companies with no employees.
+However, sole proprietors are not required to submit a report.
 There are exceptions to this requirement but they are limited and usually apply to entities that must already submit information to the federal government.
 The most common example is a tax-exempt entity.
 These are entities formed under a specific provision of federal law (i.e. Section 501(c)).
 A nonprofit entity is not necessarily tax exempt.
 Thus, it is possible that a nonprofit entity must still comply with the Corporate Transparency Act.

 Note that an entity which is not engaged in active business may not need to comply but there are other criteria which must also be met for an inactive entity to be exempt.